 Set Small and Realistic Intentions

-Motivation comes and go in waves.
-It can be hard to have any bursts of motivation at all being stuck at home all day.
-Try to create realistic intentions for the day that help make a task less daunting.
-This could mean committing to doing a task for even just five minutes.
-Chances are, once you start that task you will be more motivated to continue.
-Sometimes starting is the hardest part.
-If not, stop after that five minutes.
+Motivation comes and goes in waves.
+It can be hard to have any bursts of motivation being stuck at home 24/7.
+Try to create realistic intentions for the day that help make tasks less daunting.
+Even simply commit to doing 1 task for just 5 minutes.
+Chances are, once you start that task you will be more inclined to continue.
+Sometimes, starting is the hardest part.
+If not, stop after that 5 minutes.
 You will feel much more accomplished knowing you did something rather than nothing at all.

 Write Out To-Do Lists

-It can be a huge brain overload prioritizing between work, school, home, self-care and other tasks you want to accomplish.
-Writing out all you have to get done can help ease some of that overwhelm.
-Writing makes our memory’s job a lot easier, and writing to-do lists can help squash the looming feeling that you may have forgotten something.
+It can be overwhelming prioritizing between work, school, self-care and other activities you value.
+Begin each morning by writing a list of all you want/have to accomplish that day.
+This simple action can help ease some of that mental overwhelm.
+Our memory absorbs more information when you put pen to paper, therefore increasing the chances you remember your intentions throughout the day.
+Writing to-do lists can also help squash the looming feeling that you may have forgotten something.
 In addition, scientists have found that writing out to-do lists also helps you sleep easier, giving you a better chance to feel rested and recharged when you go about your daily routine.